NeuralSyntaxLab/lab-handbook/Sound recording/Working with Focusrite.md

 To record the birds, we are using an omnidirectional condenser Lavalier microphone (**AT803, Audio–Technica**).

 The microphone comes with what's known as a **body pack** (see photos below).
-At its bottom, we can see two XLR connections:
-- The **regular size XLR** (pink) connects the bodypack to the sound card.
-- The **small size XLR** (green) connects to the microphone itself.

-On the side view, there is an **on/off /high pass filter** switch, where the straight line represents "on," and the high pass filter is above it.

-## Microphone Connection

-To record the birds, we are using an omnidirectional condenser Lavalier microphone (**AT803, Audio–Technica**).

-The microphone comes with what's known as a **body pack** (see photos below).
 At its bottom (left image below), we can see two XLR connections:
 - The **regular size XLR** (pink) connects the bodypack to the sound card.
 - The **small size XLR** (green) connects to the microphone itself.